-In cooperation with Bay County, the District maintains the Deer Point Lake Watershed Hydrologic Monitoring program.
+In cooperation with Bay County, the District maintains data collection stations for the Deer Point Lake Watershed Hydrologic Monitoring program.
 This effort includes operation of stream stage/discharge and rainfall monitoring stations that provide a continuous record of precipitation and surface water flows during both dry weather and storm conditions.
-The District operates additional groundwater level, stream flow, and lake level monitoring sites within the county, all intended to characterize water resource conditions and trends within the region.
+The District operates additional groundwater level, stream flow, and lake level monitoring sites intended to characterize water resource conditions and trends within the region.

-In FY 2015-2016, five existing groundwater monitor wells in the Econfina Creek springs complex groundwater contribution area were instrumented for continuous Floridan aquifer water level monitoring.
-This monitoring will be combined with discrete discharge measurements collected at individual springs to assist with development of the Econfina Creek and spring complex MFL.
+In FY 2016-2017, data collection continued at five groundwater monitor wells in the Econfina Creek springs complex groundwater contribution area instrumented for continuous Floridan aquifer water level monitoring.
+This monitoring will be combined with discrete discharge measurements collected at individual springs to assist with development of the Econfina Creek and Spring Complex MFL.
+This monitoring will continue through FY 2017- 2018.

-Water Reuse Funding and Technical Assistance
+Water Reuse

 District staff work with utilities and local governments to identify opportunities for expanded water reuse to meet non-potable water needs, as well as feasible funding sources and strategies.
-As of 2015, six reuse applications associated with three reuse systems in Region III were permitted for public access reclaimed water, producing an estimated 2.08 mgd for public access reuse (DEP 2016).
-These facilities supported landscape irrigation for approximately 1,296 residences, two golf courses, four parks, and two schools.
+As of 2016, five reuse applications associated with two reuse systems in Region III were permitted for public access reclaimed water, producing an estimated 2.93 mgd for public access reuse (DEP 2017).
+These facilities supported landscape irrigation for approximately 1,492 residences, one golf course, four parks, and three schools.

 In FY 2015-2016, the District began working with utilities in Region III on a project to determine the feasibility of reclaimed water to serve the needs of Gulf Power's Lansing Smith Generator Plant near Southport.
 This project has the potential to reduce wastewater discharges to St. Andrew Bay, to eliminate brackish surface water withdrawals for power generation, and to position utilities to better meet future reclaimed water demand.
-In FY 2016-2017, the District has budgeted \$500,000 in grant funding for Bay County Utilities to facilitate Phase I of the project.
-Other water reuse projects may include assessments matching reclaimed water generators with users, feasibility studies, pilot projects, and demonstration projects.
+In FY 2016-2017, the District entered into contract with Bay County providing \$500,000 in grant funding to construct Phase I of the project.

+Future water reuse projects may include assessments matching reclaimed water generators with users, feasibility studies, pilot projects, and demonstration projects.
 Projects of highest priority are those that offset and reduce the consumption of potable quality water, as well as those that protect natural systems and achieve integrated water resource management.
+In FY 2017-2018, a project with the City of Panama City Beach to expand reclaimed water for a new sports complex near Breakfast Point is planned.
+The District will contribute \$50,000 toward design of the project.
+Additionally, in reuse information for the District will be updated annually.